rcpch/playbook.rcpch.tech/docs/domain-names.md

 * **All business-critical services must be on this domain and must have SSL enforced**.

-!!! notice "HOWTO" "HOWTO"
+!!! notice "HOWTO"
-    For security reasons, control of this domain is with the senior IT managers at RCPCH.
+    For security reasons, control of this domain is with the senior IT team at RCPCH.

 ## rcpch.tech (SECONDARY)